-- Any determination of serious or continuing non-compliance in VA Research to the VA facility director (without intermediaries) within five (5) business days after the determination is made: - This report must be made in writing to HRP@va.gov from the IRB Chair or designee.
-The recipients of the HRP@va.gov are the: Medical Center Director, Research Compliance Officers, Associate Chief of Staff for Research and Research and Development Committee (R&DC) representative. - An initial report of an IRB determination that serious non-compliance or continuing non-compliance occurred is required, even where the determination is preliminary or disposition of the matter has not been resolved at the time of the report.

-VA research (cont.)
-For VA research, the IRB promptly reports the following (continued):

-- Any termination or suspension of VA research (e.g., by the IRB) to the VA facility director (without intermediaries) within five (5) business days after the determination is made to terminate or suspend the research: - This report must be made in writing to HRP@va.gov from the IRB Chair or designee.
-The recipients of the HRP@va.gov are the: Medical Center Director, Research Compliance Officers, Associate Chief of Staff for Research and Research and Development Committee (R&DC) representative. - The report must include a statement of the reason(s) for the IRB's action to terminate or suspend VA research. - Any unauthorized use, loss, or disclosure of individually identifiable patient information to the VA Privacy Officer - Violations of VA information security requirements to the appropriate VA Information Security Officer
+- Any determination of serious or continuing non-compliance in VA Research to the VA facility director (without intermediaries) within five (5) business days after the determination is made - This report must be made in writing to HRP@va.gov from the IRB Chair or designee with copies to the Associate Chief of Staff for Research, the Research and Development Committee (R & D C) and, any other relevant research review committee - An initial report of an IRB determination that serious non-compliance or continuing non-compliance occurred is required, even where the determination is preliminary or disposition of the matter has not been resolved at the time of the report. - Any termination or suspension of VA research (e.g., by the IRB) to the VA facility director (without intermediaries) within five (5) business days after the determination is made to terminate or suspend the research.
+This report must be made in writing to HRP@va.gov from the IRB Chair or designee with copies to the Associate Chief of Staff for Research, the Research and Development Committee (R & D C) and, any other relevant research review committee. - Any unauthorized use, loss, or disclosure of individually identifiable patient information to the VA Privacy Officer - Violations of VA information security requirements to the appropriate VA Information Security Officer

-Department of Defense research
+Departn nent of Defense research